mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-AD-DS-Deployment/README.md

 - Centralized authentication using Kerberos
 - Structured identity management through directory services
 - Secure access control across systems and resources
-- Foundation for Group Policy, RBAC, and auditing
+- Foundation for policy enforcement (GPO), role-based access control (RBAC), and identity auditing

 This lab establishes the identity authority that all future access control and policy enforcement will depend on.